-Can Coronavirus Cause Heart Damage? | Can Covid-19 XE Variant Lead To COVID-19 4th Wave in India?
-Dr. Ravinder Singh Rao
+Can Coronavirus Cause Heart Damage? | Can COVID XBB.1.5 Variant Lead To COVID-19 4th Wave in India?

 After a SARS-CoV-2 infection, a large study showed a long-term, significant increase in the risk of cardiovascular disease, including heart attack and stroke.